Hibbertia elata

-Hibbertia elata is a species of flowering plant in the family Dilleniaceae and is endemic to a eastern Australia.
+Hibbertia elata is a species of flowering plant in the family Dilleniaceae and is endemic to eastern Australia.
 It is an open shrub with hairy stems, clustered, narrow linear to narrow lance-shaped leaves with the narrower end towards the base, and yellow flowers usually with fifteen to twenty-five stamens arranged around the three carpels.

 Description

 Hibbertia elata is an open shrub that typically grows to a height of 1–2 m, its stems usually hairy.
 The leaves are arranged in clusters along the stems, linear to lance-shaped with the narrower end towards the base, 10–30 mm long and 1–2 mm wide.
 The flowers are arranged on the ends of short side shoots and are sessile, with five sepals about 8 mm long.
 The five petals are yellow, about 10 mm long and there are fifteen to twenty-five stamens arranged around three glabrous carpels.
 Flowering occurs from summer to autumn.